Policy Forum - people

 Dr Rob Doubleday has been Executive Director of CSaP since September 2012.
 His research interests include the role of science, evidence and expertise in contemporary societies, in particular the relationship between scientific advice, public policy and democracy.
 His research develops collaborative methods of working with scientists and engineers on the public policy dimensions of their research.

-Dr Ethan Aines is a Policy Assistant at the Centre for Science and Policy and Cambridge Zero.
-His work includes liaison with Cambridge City Council on their policies to tackle the climate crisis and researching regional climate risk, at Cambridge Zero, for the Cambridgeshire and Peterborough Independent Commission on Climate.
+Dr Ethan Aines is a Research Assistant at the Centre for Climate Engagement at Hughes Hall.
+He was previously a Policy Assistant with the Centre for Science and Policy and Cambridge Zero, where his work included liaising with Cambridge City Council on their policies to tackle the climate crisis and researching regional climate risk, at Cambridge Zero, for the Cambridgeshire and Peterborough Independent Commission on Climate.

 Lauren Milden is a Policy Adviser at the Centre for Science and Policy and at Cambridge Zero.
 Lauren previously spent three years as the Policy Coordinator at the Cambridge Institute of Public Health, where she initially led the Public Health: Research into Policy pilot.